-Kangaroo management in New South Wales is determined by the NSW Commercial Kangaroo Harvest Management Plan 2017–2021.
-The Department of Planning, Industry and Environment is responsible for the management of kangaroos in accordance with the plan, including licensing all facets of commercial kangaroo harvesting and non-commercial kangaroo culling.
+Kangaroo management in New South Wales is determined by the NSW Commercial Kangaroo Harvest Management Plan.
+The Department of Planning and Environment is responsible for the management of kangaroos in accordance with the plan, including licensing all facets of commercial kangaroo harvesting and non-commercial kangaroo culling.

-The Kangaroo Management Advisory Panel is appointed to provide guidance on the plan's management activities to ensure kangaroo populations in NSW remain ecologically sustainable and that the methods of harvesting kangaroos for commercial use are humane.
+The Kangaroo Management Advisory Panel is appointed to provide guidance on the plan's management activities to ensure kangaroo populations in New South Wales remain ecologically sustainable and that the methods of harvesting kangaroos for commercial use are humane.
 The panel is selected for a 5-year term.
-At the end of each term the Coordinator-General of the Department’s Environment, Energy and Science Group invites interested organisations to nominate for the next Kangaroo Management Advisory Panel.
+At the end of each term, the Coordinator-General of the department's Environment, Energy and Science Group invites interested organisations to nominate for the next Kangaroo Management Advisory Panel.

 Minutes of meetings are available once ratified by the panel.
 Minutes are ratified, or formally approved, at each biannual meeting.
 The minutes available are those most recently ratified.